asset-ai/simple-vector-db/README.md

 - **Request Body**: JSON array representing the input vector.
 - **Optional query parameter**: `number=(int)` The number of nearest vectors to return - default is 1.

+The `/nearest` endpoint uses a KD-tree for indexing, which allows for more efficient nearest neighbor searches.
+All vectors in the database must have the same dimension.
+During vector insertion, a point is added to the KD-tree, and during vector updates, the KD-tree is modified to reflect the changes.

 ```sh
 curl -X POST -H "Content-Type: application/json" -d '[7,3.00003,6.32,4.5,8,5,1.842,4.929066,7.94764,6.16051,6.946,4.71,4.3,1.704,2.321,5.9,6.74227,7.365,5.31,4.1705]' "http://localhost:8888/nearest"